qsnake/gpaw/doc/documentation/lcao/lcao.rst

 By default, the Poisson solver uses the *Jacobi method*.
-To increase performance further use the *Gauss-Seidel* method instead, which usually reduces the Poisson iteration count by around 40%.
+To increase performance further use the *Gauss-Seidel* method instead, which usually reduces the Poisson iteration count by around 40% (ideally 50%).

 The convergence criterion of the Poisson solver in FD mode, ``eps=2e-10``, is very strict.
 A value of around ``eps=1e-7`` can